woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/pgshapeloader.rst

 #.
 Make sure Boundless Suite is running and launch pgShapeloader.

 #.
 Click :guilabel:`View connection details` and enter the connection information in the :guilabel:`PostGIS Connection` section.
-This information will depend on how the Boundless Suite was installed, and whether ``pgShapeloader`` is running locally or remotely.
+This information will depend on how Boundless Suite was installed, and whether ``pgShapeloader`` is running locally or remotely.
 For a default local installation, the following connection info may be used:

    .. list-table::